 No real analysis needed this year.

-The Redskins should take Chase Young because he will be the best defensive talent they’ve had on their roster since Sean Taylor.
+The Washington Football Team should take Chase Young because he will be the best defensive talent they’ve had on their roster since Sean Taylor.
 Young is a dominant pass rusher who will keep opposing offensive coordinators awake at night before playing the Skins.
 He’s a freak athletically off the edge but is versatile enough line up almost anywhere along the line of scrimmage.

 As Nick Bosa did last year in San Francisco, Young will elevate the play of those around him.
 With opponent attention on him, guys like Jon Allen, Daron Payne, Matt Ioannidis, and Montez Sweat will thrive.
 The addition of Young means a vastly improved Skins’ defense next year and beyond.